 Strategy and coordination of product flow are basic concerns of LM.
 They intersect with many aspects of supply chain management, like distribution and inventory control.
 Eventually, logistics can be seen as a big puzzle piece, fitting only where it’s meant in the bigger SCM picture.
 Depending on the company’s size and specialization, logistics management and supply chain management might be bumped into one management mechanism that involves all functions.

-Differences between logistics management and supply chain management:
+Key differences between logistics management and supply chain management (SCM):

 Logistics management mostly involves transportation functions, focusing on short term goals.
 LM concentrates on getting freight from point A to point B – on time and in the most cost-efficient way possible.
 Also, it includes creating partnerships with trucking companies.